Vegetarian's Japan Guide

 Jikkō-in was built as one of the four sub-temples of Shōrin-in (勝林院) around 1013 by Jyakugen (寂源) from Enryaku-ji Temple in Mt.
 Hiei.
 However, due to internal conflicts in Enryaku-ji, Jikkō-in was destroyed alongside Shōrin-in not too long after its construction.

-So, the Kyakuden Hall beyond the Sanmon Gate (山門) was only completed in 1921.
+Due to the consolidation, the Jikkō-in’s Kyakuden Hall beyond the Sanmon Gate (山門) was reconstructed in 1921.

 Because Jikkō-in is a small temple, staff might not always be at the reception.
-When no one is around, you get to ring the gong hanging above the shoe cabinet!
+When no one is around, ring the gong hanging above the shoe cabinet (refer to the 2nd and the 3rd photo in the IG post)!
+In fact, all guests are welcome to ring the gong.
+We only noticed it on the way out, but we also gave it a try!

 When we say Jikkō-in is small, we mean it is compact.
 Usually, a temple has a Kyakuden Hall for guests and the main hall to enshrine Buddhas.
-However, the main image of Jikkō-in, Jizō Bodhisattva (地蔵菩薩), and the paintings of the Thirty-Six Poets (三十六詩仙) drawn in the mid-Edo period are all in the Kyakuden Hall’s Kyaku-ma (客間) room.
+However, the main image of Jikkō-in, Jizō Bodhisattva (地蔵菩薩) is enshrined in the Kyakuden Hall’s Kyaku-ma (客間) room (refer to the 4th and the 5th photo in the IG post).

 The Thirty-Six Poets are the 36 most famous poets from China’s Han, Jin, Tang, and Song Dynasties.

-The Kyaku-ma is surrounded by two gardens, a Chisenkanshō-style (池泉鑑賞式) garden that is designed to showcase its water feature and a strolling garden at the west.
+The Kyaku-ma is surrounded by two gardens.
+At the south is a Chisenkanshō-style (池泉鑑賞式) garden that is designed to showcase its water feature.
+To the west, you have a strolling garden.

 Before you take a stroll in the gardens, how about ordering a bowl of matcha green tea and a Japanese sweet to adore the scenery from Kyaku-ma first?